Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-Saturated fusion systems were first introduced under the name \emph{Frobenius Categories} by Puig \cite{Pg}, who developed much of their fundamental theory.
+The categories we call saturated fusion systems were first introduced by Puig in the early 1990s and recorded in handwritten notes which developed much of the fundamental theory.
+Puig did not formally publish his discoveries until 2006 \cite{Pg} and in this work, for a $p$-group $S$, a \emph{Frobenius $S$-category} is exactly what we call a saturated fusion system on $S$.
 Puig's motivation was to gain a deeper understanding of the local to global conjectures which are of fundamental importance in modular representation theory.
 In particular, saturated fusion systems can be constructed on the defect group of a $p$-block in much the same way as they are constructed on Sylow $p$-subgroups.
 This connection is described by Kessar in \cite[Part IV]{AKO}.
 Recent developments in this direction include work of Kessar, Linckelmann, Lynd and Semeraro \cite{KLLS} in which certain numerical conjectures in representation theory are formulated for fusion systems; in particular, for exotic fusion systems.
 This is exciting as, to-date, no saturated fusion system for an odd prime $p$ has been shown to be exotic without using the classification of finite simple groups and the research in \cite{KLLS} offers potential for achieving this without the classification.
 Finding an alternative way to show that exotic systems are exotic is listed as \cite[Question 7.7]{AO} in the survey by Aschbacher and Oliver.
-The rediscovery of Frobenius categories and their christening as saturated fusion systems is probably traced back to \cite{BLO} where Broto, Levi and Oliver defined a \emph{centric linking system} related to a saturated fusion system.
-Later Chermak in \cite{chermak} demonstrated that each saturated fusion system determines a unique centric linking system.
-From the linking system of a saturated fusion system Broto, Levi and Oliver were able to construct the $p$-completion of its geometric realization and this is the classifying space associated with the saturated fusion system.
-The homotopy properties of these spaces share properties of $p$-completed classifying spaces of finite groups.
-Readers are directed to \cite[Part III]{AKO} for details and motivation for this study.
-The theory of fusion systems provides an idealized environment in which to study the $p$-local structure of a finite group $G$ and, in particular, the structure of normalizers of non-trivial $p$-subgroups of $G$.
-This formalism has been exploited most notably and energetically by Aschbacher in a deep series of papers aimed at simplifying some parts of the classification of finite simple groups.
-This approach is described in the surveys \cite{AStA,AKO,AO}.
-Other notable contributions to this goal are \cite{2rank4} in which Oliver determines reduced fusion systems on $2$-groups in which every subgroup is generated by at most $4$ elements, Andersen, Oliver and Ventura \cite{AOVsmall} which determines all reduced fusion systems on $2$-groups of order at most $2^9$ and Henke and Lynd \cite{henke2018fusion} where they consider saturated fusion systems with components related to the Solomon fusion systems.